Another Edition Of Owen’s Annual Asia Trip

 - A girl that came with her preppie-looking boyfriend with the popped collar who kept trying to smile and dance cutely to songs by bands such as Killswitch Engage, when you could tell for a fact that she had never listened to anything like that before in her life.

-- This woman, who had to be at least 60 years old, going crazy to a band playing a cover of Killing in the Name by Rage Against the Machine:
+- This woman, who had to be at least 60 years old, going crazy to a band playing the cover of Killing in the Name by Rage Against the Machine:

 I left at about midnight because I was still a bit tired from the seizure, but Owen said he stayed on until about 4:00am, partying with the ladyboys and some locals until the police shut the street down and eventually making his way home.